 - 1. Required Core Coursework.
 Students complete a set of required core courses that ensure a thorough foundation in psychology and educational psychology, research methodology, and learning and cognition.
 Students who enter the program without sufficient background may need to complete additional coursework beyond the requirements outlined in this document.
 In addition to substantive courses in psychology and education, this coursework includes a strong background in statistics and research design. - 2.
 Area-Specific Coursework.
 Students complete a set of courses tailored to their individual interests and career goals.
 These courses are selected with the approval of the student's major advisor. - 3.
 Collaborative Research.
-Students work in collaboration with a faculty member on research projects.
-This provides the student with "hands on" experience conducting research under close supervision of an experienced researcher. - 4.
+Students work in collaboration with a faculty member on research projects, including the required 3 comprehensive projects.
+This provides the student with "hands on" experience conducting research under close supervision of an experienced researcher and supervisory committee. - 4.
 Independent Research.
-Students conduct independent doctoral (and possibly master's) research on a topic chosen in collaboration with his or her major advisor.
+Students conduct independent master's and/or doctoral research on a topic chosen in collaboration with his or her major advisor.
 Students who are admitted for the PhD, but who have not completed a MS or MA with an empirical thesis in Educational Psychology or an area related to educational psychology, are required to earn the MS degree en route to the PhD.
 Those coming into the program with an appropriate Master's Degree that did not include a thesis will be required to complete a thesis-like research project prior to their dissertation research.